centau/ecr/docs/api/Registry.md

 - **Details**

-    A entity is considered a orphan if it has no components.
+    An entity is considered a orphan if it has no components.

 ---